turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 [[Header]](../WickedEngine/wiRenderer.h) [[Cpp]](../WickedEngine/wiRenderer.cpp)
 This is a collection of graphics technique implentations and functions to draw a scene, shadows, post processes and other things.
 It is also the manager of the GraphicsDevice instance, and provides other helper functions to load shaders from files on disk.

 Apart from graphics helper functions that are mostly independent of each other, the renderer also provides facilities to render a Scene.
-This can be done via the high level DrawScene, DrawSceneTransparent, etc. functions.
+This can be done via the high level DrawScene, DrawSky, etc. functions.
 These don't set up render passes or viewports by themselves, but they expect that they are set up from outside.
 Most other render state will be handled internally, such as constant buffers, stencil, blendstate, etc..
 Please see how the scene rendering functions are used in the High level interface RenderPath3D implementations (for example [RenderPath3D_TiledForward.cpp](../WickedEngine/RenderPath3D_TiledForward.cpp))

 Other points of interest here are utility graphics functions, such as CopyTexture2D, GenerateMipChain, and the like, which provide customizable operations, such as border expand mode, Gaussian mipchain generation, and things that wouldn't be supported by a graphics API.